-For those of you who have been to our Norwood veterinary clinic, you know the demand for our low-cost, high-quality medical care is very high.
+For those of you who have been to our Norwood veterinary clinic, you know the demand for our quality low-cost medical care is very high.
 Being able to provide this care, though, is important to prevent unnecessary euthanasia.
 On May 9, 2016, our state-of-the-art, 10,000 sq. ft. veterinary hospital officially opened.

 The new clinic will not only serve low-income people in the surrounding neighborhoods, but it will help grow our other lifesaving programs to neighboring counties.

 The new facility will be able to serve triple the number of people and pets as FCNMHP’s current clinic on Norwood Avenue.
-With 12 exam rooms, a dental lab, surgery suites, intensive care and isolation rooms, a lab and pharmacy, and a pet grooming area, this state-of-the-art veterinary hospital allows FCNMHP to help more families in need of affordable veterinary care.
+With 12 exam rooms, a dental lab, surgery suites, intensive care and isolation rooms, and a lab and pharmacy, this state-of-the-art veterinary hospital allows FCNMHP to help more families in need of affordable veterinary care.